PrefectHQ/prefect/docs/README.md

 ## Simple but powerful

-Prefect's beautiful API is powered by Dask and Kubernetes, so it's ready for anything.
+Prefect's beautiful GraphQL API is powered by Dask and Kubernetes, so it's ready for anything.

 </div>
 </div>